Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 This is just a dispute.

-At some point it's gonna get resolved.
+At some point, it's going to get resolved.

-At some point it's gonna settle.
+At some point, it's going to settle.

-And I'll tell you who's gonna lose.
+And I'll tell you who's going to lose: the players.

-The player they all they they they're facing a loaded gun.
+The players, they're facing a loaded gun.

-They don't at the end of the day have a prayer.
+They don't, at the end of the day, have a prayer.

 I'm not saying it's going to happen.

-Uh, and I don't mean this in a cutting way, but the owners have the ability to outlast the players.
+I'm just saying at the end of the day here, and I don't mean this in a cutting way, but the owners have the ability to outlast the players.

 Thing the owners have to be concerned about what this guy's calling about.